La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 ## Features:
 - Price Forecasting
 - Volatility Dynamics Analysis and Forecasting for Portfolio Risk Management
-- Annualized Sharpe, VaR, and Expected Shortfall
+- Annualized Sharpe, VaR, and Expected Shortfall (ES)
+- Historical Risk Analysis with VaR and ES
 - Multivariate and Univariate Model Analysis with sGARCH, eGARCH, and gjrGARCH
 - Dynamic Conditional Correlation (DCC) Analysis with 2 Assets